Gruntrexpewrus/TrajectoryFor-and-DPP/README.md

 # How to run

-To run any code just use Google Colab, copy the reporsitory and write:
+To run any code just use Google Colab, download the [repository](https://github.com/FGiuliari/Trajectory-Transformer/), add the files of this repository in the directory and write:

-cd '/content/TrajectoryFor-and-DPP'
+cd '/directorywhereyouarerunningeverything'

 CUDA_VISIBLE_DEVICES=0